yu-ming-chen/tp/docs/UserGuide.md

 You will be directed to a budget page when you use the [open budget command](#611-opening-a-budget-open).
 On this page, you can see a list of expenditures that are currently stored in the budget you have opened.
-Here is how the budget page should look like:
+Here is how a budget page should look like:

 ![Example of budget page view](images/GUILayoutScreenShots/3_1_2_budgetPage.png)

 Figure 3.1.2.
-Example of the budget page view.
+Example of a budget page view.

-Below is a table containing all the components that can be found on the budget page accompanied by their respective purposes:
+Below is a table containing all the components that can be found on a budget page accompanied by their respective purposes:

 Component | Purpose
 --------- | -------